-What to do in an emergency
+What to do in an electricity or gas emergency.

 Open windows and doors.